.

 London

-As part of a wider programme to reduce emissions, encourage greener travel, and promote education on air pollution and sustainability, the Mayor is introducing air filters and indoor air quality monitoring to 200 London schools.
+As part of a wider programme to reduce emissions, encourage greener travel, and promote education on air pollution and sustainability, the Mayor introduces air filters and indoor air quality monitoring to 200 London schools.

 Professor Prashant Kumar